 Nights you don't want to miss

-Cape Cod, 1974: shooting on JAWS has stalled.
-Steven Spielberg’s stars – Robert Shaw, Roy Sheider and Richard Dreyfuss – are stuck on a boat, frustrated by foul weather and a faulty mechanical shark.
-Awash with alcohol and ambition, three great white males start to bare their teeth.
+Cape Cod, 1974: shooting on ‘Jaws’ has stalled.
+The film’s lead actors – Robert Shaw, Roy Scheider and Richard Dreyfuss – are stuck on a boat, at the mercy of foul weather and a faulty mechanical co-star.
+Awash with alcohol and ambition, three hammered sharks start to bare their teeth…